 We are introducing a new design for a barrier to increase protection measures for dental clinicians.
-By redirecting and trapping the aerosol cloud into a more concentrated area, this barrier,

-- 1. enables a targeted suction, and, - 2. reduces time required for the airborne particles to land on a specific surface so they can be cleaned faster.
-A measure that reduces the time gap requirement between procedures
+By redirecting and trapping the aerosol cloud into a more concentrated area, this barrier enables, 1: a targeted suction, and, 2: reduces time required for the airborne particles to land on a specific surfaces so they can be cleaned faster.
+The measures that reduces the time gap between procedures.

-Introduction
+1. Introduction